 Registration and onboarding

 Ease-of-use applications have a great opportunity to succeed.
 As such, intuitive registration and onboarding processes are very important.
 However, finance applications usually require lots of data to verify starting from simple verification of a client’s bank account or the basic client’s data collecting and verification to usage of biometric technology.
 Depending on the complexity of the app and the scope of features the registration and onboarding development takes from 250-400 work hours.

 Bank account aggregation

-The app can assemble all types of accounts that a user has: credit and cards, loans, and other bank details.
+The app can assemble all types of accounts that a user has: credit cards, loans, and other bank details.
 This way you’ll provide a one-stop solution for money management and contain all kinds of confidential data.
 That’s why security is a top priority and you’ll have to comply with a range of security standards, such as PCI DSS (Payment Card Industry Data Security Standard) and GDPR (General Data Protection Regulation).
 Approximately development of this feature takes 120-200 hours.

 The app keeps track of the user’s finances in real time, and there’s no need to switch to other finance management apps.
 We all have expenses that consistently eat our budget, for example, coffee, cigarettes, clothes, etc. The tracker can also trace all these expenses, notify you how much money you’re spending, and even set limits on them.
 The development of this app requires 160-300 man-hours.

 Tax expense tracker

-The predictive model collects statistical data and analyses the user’s regular expenses using a machine learning technique to predict the future expenses.
-As a result the model provides a “smart” estimate of the balance after subtracting projected future spending, so a client knows what sum of money he has when the regular expenses are done.
+The predictive model collects statistical data and analyses the user’s regular expenses using a machine learning technique to predict future expenses.
+As a result, the model provides a “smart” estimate of the balance after subtracting projected future spending, so a client knows what sum of money he has when the regular expenses are done.
 Implementation of this feature takes about 120-400 hours.